 I have started using LawnGreen (#7cfc00) for those predictions which were entirely accurate.
 For instance a BY 2018 can be colored green if the predicted thing did happen in 2018, as can a NET 2019 if it did not happen in 2018 or earlier.
-There are five predictions now colored green, the same ones as last year, with no new ones in January 2020.
+There are 14 predictions now colored green, including 4 new ones this year.

 I will color dates Tomato (#ff6347) if I was too pessimistic about them.
-Last year I colored one date Tomato.
+There is one Tomato, with no new ones this year.
 If something happens that I said NIML, for instance, then it would go Tomato, or if in 2020 something already had happened that I said NET 2021, then that too would have gone Tomato.

 If I was too optimistic about something, e.g., if I had said BY 2018, and it hadn’t yet happened, then I would color it DeepSkyBlue (#00bfff).
-None of these yet either.
+The first of these appeared this year.
 And eventually if there are NETs that went green, but years later have still not come to pass I may start coloring them LightSkyBlue (#87cefa).
-I did that below for one prediction in self driving cars this year.
+I did that below for one prediction in self driving cars last year.